- 1. Test for basic tablet app quality

 Feature your tablet UI in your promotional campaigns

-Make sure to let tablet users know about your tablet UI in your promotional campaigns, web site, social posts, advertisements, and elsewhere.
+Let tablet users know about your tablet UI in your promotional campaigns, web site, social posts, advertisements, and elsewhere.
 Here are some suggestions:

 - Plan a marketing or advertising campaign that highlights the use of your app on tablets.